otrisha/data-analysis-project-and-every-other-practice/README.md

 # Data-Analysis-Project-And-Every-Other-Practice
 "Welcome to my Learning journey in Data Analysis, and Artificial Intelligence”

-# My GitHub Portfolio
+# My Learning Portfolio

-Hello
+Hello 👋
-My name is Patricia, and this repository contains projects I am working on while learning Data Analysis and AI.
+My name is Patricia, and this repository contains projects I am working on while learning **Data Analysis** and **Artificial Intelligence (AI)**.

 ## Projects
-- Python basics
+- Python Basics
 - Statistics in R
-- Concept of AI
+- Concepts of Artificial Intelligence
-- JavaScript
+- JavaScript Fundamentals
+- Deep Learning
-- Data cleaning with Excel
+- Data Cleaning with Excel
-- Exploratory data analysis
+- Exploratory Data Analysis (EDA)

-I’ll keep updating this repo as I learn.
+I’ll keep updating this repository as I continue to learn and grow 🚀